mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 {% highlight OCaml %}
 let i :- ref(-1)
 {% endhighlight %}
-_i_ holds the value _-1_
+i holds the value -1
 </li>

 <li>
-Since _Array.iteri_ updates _i_,
+Since Array.iteri updates i,
 {% highlight OCaml %}
 	let ()
 {% endhighlight %}
-expects only _unit_.
+expects only unit.
 Functional paradigms are based on languages that generally do not mutate any state in a program.
 Read the next section.
 </li>
 </ol>